SymbolixAU/h3r/README.md

-**h3r** is an interface to [{h3lib}](https://github.com/SymbolixAU/h3lib), which is itself a wrapper around Uber’s H3 library
+**h3r** is an interface to [{h3lib}](https://github.com/SymbolixAU/h3lib), which is itself a wrapper around Uber’s [H3](https://h3geo.org/) library.
+See their [getting started](https://h3geo.org/docs/) guide for all the details.

 The wrappers are all vectorised, meaning each input can take a vector, and / or return a vector.